-4. Plaintiff Luxottica Group S.p.A. ("Luxottica") is a corporation duly organized under the laws of Italy with its principal place of business in Milan, Italy and an office located at 4000 Luxottica Place, Mason, Ohio 45040-8114.
-Luxottica is, in part, engaged in the business of producing, manufacturing and distributing throughout the world, including within this judicial district, premium, luxury and sports eyewear products under federally registered trademarks, including, but not limited to, the RAY-BAN® family of marks.
+4. Plaintiff Luxottica Group S.p.A. is a subsidiary of EssilorLuxottica (collectively, "Luxottica").
+Plaintiffs Oakley, Inc. and Costa Del Mar, Inc. are subsidiaries of Luxottica.
+Plaintiff Luxottica Group S.p.A. is a corporation duly organized under the laws of Italy with its principal place of business in Milan, Italy and an office located at 4000 Luxottica Place, Mason, Ohio 45040-8114.
+Plaintiff Oakley, Inc. is a corporation organized and existing under the laws of the State of Washington, having its principal place of business at One Icon, Foothill Ranch, California 92610.
+Plaintiff Costa Del Mar, Inc. is a corporation duly organized under the laws of Florida with its principal place of business in Daytona Beach, Florida and an office located at 2361 Mason Avenue, Suite 100, Daytona Beach, Florida, 32117-5166.

+5. Plaintiffs are engaged in the business of producing, manufacturing and distributing throughout the world, including within this judicial district, premium, luxury and sports eyewear products under federally registered trademarks, including, but not limited to, the RAY-BAN, PERSOL, OAKLEY, and COSTA trademarks.

-5. For generations, the Ray-Ban brand has been the undisputed world leader in the field of sun and prescription eyewear products, including those which prominently display the famous, internationally recognized, and federally registered RAY-BAN trademarks (collectively, the "Ray-Ban Products").
+6. For generations, Plaintiffs' brands have been the undisputed world leaders in the field of sun and prescription eyewear products, including those which prominently display the famous, internationally recognized, and federally registered RAY-BAN, PERSOL, OAKLEY, and COSTA trademarks (collectively, "Plaintiffs' Products").

-6. Ray-Ban Products have become enormously popular and even iconic, driven by the brand's arduous quality standards and innovative design.
-Among the purchasing public, genuine Ray-Ban Products are instantly recognizable as such.
-In the United States and around the world, the Ray-Ban brand has come to symbolize high quality, and Ray-Ban Products are among the most recognizable eyewear in the world.
-Ray-Ban Products are distributed and sold to consumers through retailers throughout the United States, including through authorized retailers in Illinois such as Sunglass Hut and high-end department stores, and through the official Ray-Ban.com website, which was launched in 1995 and began e-commerce sales in 2009.
+7. Plaintiffs' Products have become enormously popular and even iconic, driven by the brand's arduous quality standards and innovative design.
+Among the purchasing public, genuine Plaintiffs' Products are instantly recognizable as such.
+In the United States and around the world, Plaintiffs' brands have come to symbolize high quality, and Plaintiffs' Products are among the most recognizable eyewear in the world.
+Plaintiffs' Products are distributed and sold to consumers through retailers throughout the United States, including through authorized retailers in Illinois such as Sunglass Hut, Oakley O Stores, high-end department stores, and through the official websites at ray-ban.com, persol.com, oakley.com, and costadelmar.com.